• Latest

 Fear of embarrassment is a common yet uncomfortable feeling that can be found under the surface of many social gatherings.
 It is an emotion that involves a sense of self-consciousness and vulnerability, which can lead to feelings of shame and awkwardness in certain situations.

-The fear of such embarrassing scenarios often comes when we are faced with the prospect of being judged negatively by others at the party.
+The fear of such embarrassing scenarios often comes when faced with the prospect of being judged negatively by others at the party.

 This feeling may also arise due to our internalized beliefs about ourselves; for instance, we might worry about not looking or acting as cool or attractive as everyone else.

-It’s important to note that fear of embarrassment is something that everybody experiences from time to time; however, it can become debilitating if it becomes a regular occurrence.
+It’s important to note that fear of embarrassment is something that everybody experiences occasionally; however, it can become debilitating if it becomes a regular occurrence.
 In this case, it’s essential to recognize and address the underlying causes before going into any social gathering.

 Related: Emotional Baggage